harishdukkipati/Harish-Projects/README.md

 ## Projects Completed

-Here are 6 projects that I have completed over the past year.
+Here are 7 projects that I have completed over the past year.

+---

+### **Project 1: NBA Draft Scouting Platform**
-**Project 1:** I built an NBA Draft scouting platform that streamlines prospect evaluation for teams by combining rankings, stats, and reports in one interface.
-The homepage features a Big Board ranking all draft-eligible players, with scout-specific rankings color-coded to show whether they’re above (green) or below (red) consensus.
-Users can search for players or filter by school, then click a card to view a detailed profile with photos, combine measurements, and toggleable sections for game logs, season averages, and scouting reports.
-A built-in form allows scouts to submit new reports, making it easy for teams to track outlier opinions, analyze performance trends, and centralize all scouting data in one place.
+I built an NBA Draft scouting platform that streamlines prospect evaluation for teams by combining rankings, stats, and reports in one interface.

+**Key Features:**
+- Homepage with a **Big Board** ranking all draft-eligible players
+- Color-coded scout rankings (green = above consensus, red = below consensus)
+- Search by player or filter by school
+- Detailed player profiles with photos, combine measurements, game logs, season averages, and scouting reports
+- Built-in form for scouts to submit new reports
+- Centralized system for tracking outlier opinions and performance trends

+---

+### **Project 2: Multi-threaded HTTP Server (C)**
-**Project 2:** I developed a multi-threaded HTTP server using C, which involved creating multiple threads, implementing a bounded buffer, and utilizing mutex locks to ensure an atomic and coherent process.
+I developed a multi-threaded HTTP server using C, which included:
+- Creating multiple threads
+- Implementing a bounded buffer
+- Utilizing mutex locks to ensure atomic and coherent processing

+---

+### **Project 3: NFL Chatbot**
+Built an NFL Chatbot powered by OpenAI’s Large Language Models to answer NFL-related queries.

+**Tech Highlights:**
-**Project 3:** I built an NFL Chatbot powered by OpenAI’s Large Language Models, enabling accurate responses to user queries related to the NFL.
-I stored over 1000 lines of raw NFL data as word embeddings in a Pinecone Vector Database, leveraging semantic search to identify and retrieve the most relevant information.
+- Stored 1000+ lines of raw NFL data as word embeddings in **Pinecone Vector Database**

-**Project 4:** I effectively employed Q-learning, depth-first search, breadth-first search, and A* search algorithms in Python to enhance Pac-Man's gameplay.
-This optimization was done to improve both its decision-making process and pathfinding for maximum food consumption.

-**Project 5:** I built a Slack app using React for the front end, PostgreSQL for the database, and Node.js for the backend.
-I inserted user data into the database using SQL and retrieved each unique user workspace, channel, and message through server calls from the backend.
-The front end was then used to display all this information seamlessly, providing a comprehensive and user-friendly experience.

-**Project 6:** In this project, I developed unigram, bigram, and trigram language models to predict word sequences.
-These models were trained to calculate the probabilities of words based on their preceding context.
-To evaluate the accuracy of these models, I used metrics like perplexity, which measures how well the models predict the next word in a sequence.
-This approach allowed me to assess the performance of each model in capturing the patterns and structures in the language data.

-**Project 7:** I built an MCP (Modular Code Processing) server using FastAPI, OpenAI's GPT-4, and the Wikipedia API to create an intelligent question-answering system.
-The server modularly handles API endpoints for Wikipedia search, summary retrieval, and chatbot interaction, allowing the LLM to dynamically extract relevant information from external tools.
-This project demonstrated how to orchestrate tool use via an LLM and serve modular APIs for intelligent, context-aware responses.
+- Used semantic search to retrieve the most relevant information
+- Delivered accurate and context-aware NFL answers

+---

+### **Project 4: Pac-Man AI Optimization**
+Implemented **Q-learning**, **DFS**, **BFS**, and **A\*** algorithms in Python to:
+- Improve Pac-Man's decision-making
+- Optimize pathfinding for maximum food consumption

+---

+### **Project 5: Slack App Clone**
+Developed a Slack-like messaging app using:
+- **Frontend:** React
+- **Backend:** Node.js + Express
+- **Database:** PostgreSQL

+**Features:**
+- Stored and retrieved user workspace, channel, and message data
+- Integrated backend server calls to display information seamlessly

+---

+### **Project 6: N-gram Language Models**
+Built unigram, bigram, and trigram models to predict word sequences.

+**Evaluation:**
+- Trained on text data to calculate probabilities based on preceding context
+- Measured accuracy using **perplexity**
+- Compared model performance in capturing language patterns

+---

+### **Project 7: Modular Code Processing (MCP) Server**
+Created an intelligent Q&A system using **FastAPI**, **OpenAI GPT-4**, and the **Wikipedia API**.

+**Highlights:**
+- Modular API endpoints for Wikipedia search, summary retrieval, and chatbot interaction
+- LLM dynamically extracts relevant info from external tools
+- Demonstrated orchestration of tool use for context-aware responses

+---